Muara–Tutong Highway

-Muara–Tutong Highway, (Lebuhraya Muara–Tutong; Jawi: ليبوهراي توتوڠ-موارا) is a major, inter-district highway in Brunei, and is the main road connecting the Brunei Muara and Tutong districts.
+Muara–Tutong Highway, (Lebuhraya Muara–Tutong; Jawi: لبوهراي موارا - توتوڠ) is a major, inter-district highway in Brunei, and is the main road connecting the Brunei Muara and Tutong districts.
 It is sometimes referred to as the coastal highway due to it being mostly parallel to the coastline of Brunei.
+The highway is a controlled-access highway for most of its length west of the interchange with the Tungku Highway, until Kampong Tanjong Menugan, just east of Tutong.
+The remained of the highway is still a dual carriageway limited-access road, with left-in/left-out intersections being the most common type of intersection throughout the route.

 Speed limits

 The general speed limit for the entire stretch of the highway is 100 km/h.
 This limit is reduced to 70 km/h during a rain.
 Exceptions to this are: